observatorium/rndr/README.md

 **rndr** (*render*): simplify your cloud native system adoption with `rndr` templates!

-`rndr` provides a modern toolkit for creating, using and sharing reusable templates that can be expanded into deployment manifests for systems like Kubernetes and beyond.
+`rndr` provides a pluggable generator for creating, using and sharing reusable templates that can be expanded into deployment manifests for systems like Kubernetes and beyond, generated into operator or helm!
-`rndr` can be more or less compared to `helm` (see [the comparison below](#comparisons)).
+`rndr` can be more or less compared to `helm` - but on steroids (see [the comparison below](#comparisons)).

-TODO(bwplotka): If prototype succeeds, move this to separate org (kind of created https://github.com/staterndr)
+TODO(bwplotka): If prototype is generally approved, move this to separate org (kind of created https://github.com/staterndr)

 ## Features

 * Abstract away classic boilerplate or show example deployment model of your system in an easy, reproducible way you can use on production.
 * Use templating engine of your choice without exposing this detail to the user!
-Anything that "runs" as definitive OS process is supported.
-Trust us: **Most likely user don't want to see raw jsonnet** (:
+Anything that "runs" as definitive OS process is supported

+> Trust us: **Most likely user don't want to see raw jsonnet** (:

-* Maintain stable easy to use template `values` in either `go` or `proto` allowing easy validation of template values on render time.
+* Maintain stable and easy to use template `values` in either `go` or `proto` allowing easy validation of template values on render time.
 * Tight integration with charts.
 Generate `helm` charts from your system's `rndr` template or use chart as `rndr` template itself.
 * You can't escape from `#operator` movement. `rndr` allows to render your deployment state for both GitOps use and operator use.
 With simple `operator` option instead of raw resources `rndr` will generate you a ready to use operator allowing to reconcile state in runtime.
 * Currently supports Kubernetes only, but can be extended for other orchestator systems using declarative configuration.

+## Non-Goals

+* Deploying is explicitly a domain of other tools like `kube apply`, `locutus`, `helm` and others.

 ## Usage